jjotterson/datapungibea/README.md

 data._clipcode() #copy ccode to clipboard (Windows only).
 ```

-### NIPA databases, enriched information.
+### Sample runs of NIPA drivers

-Datapungibea provides information on the NIPA data going beyond the BEA API.
-By default, the returned pandas table will include table indentations:
+Datapungibea provides information on the NIPA data going beyond the API.
+It can provide; (1) table indentations (the graph structure of the database), (2) summary of NIPA datasets, and (3) fetch vintage data.

+#### (1) NIPA indentations

+A query of the NIPA API will not include the graph structure (ie. if a given line is a subcomponent of a previous line).
+Datapungibea can
+enrich the dataset to include this information (the default option is to always enrich the dataset)
 ```python
 import datapungibea as dpb